Critics: Cuomo apology 'tone-deaf,' ignores power imbalance - WTMJ

 She bristled Monday at the response from Gov. Andrew Cuomo to allegations he sexually harassed two young women in state government, remarks some on social media called a “faux-pology” that blames victims for misinterpreting his “good-natured” jokes.

-“When is it a joke to say ‘Do you have sex with older men?’” said Niou, now 38, who became a lawmaker herself in 2017, and now represents lower Manhattan.
+“When is it a joke to say ‘Do you have sex with older men?’” said Niou, now 38, who became a member of the New York Assembly herself in 2017 and represents lower Manhattan.
 “I felt like it was very much gaslighting instead of an apology, and I think a lot of women read it that way.”

 Cuomo, a fellow Democrat, has not been seen in public since new details of the sexual harassment complaints became public last week.